nathandaddio/LazyConvex/README.md

-# lazyConvex
+# LazyConvex
-Uses Convex outer approximation and dynamic constraint generation within branch and bound to solve convex mixed-integer nonlinear programming problems with Gurobi and Python.
+Uses convex outer approximation and dynamic constraint generation within branch and bound to solve convex mixed-integer nonlinear programming problems with Gurobi and Python.